z-fitch/the_final_rose/README.md

 ```

 ```
-User Story 5 or 7
-As a visitor,
+User Story 5 or 7 - Remove a Contestant from an Outing As a visitor,
 When I visit an outings show page,
 I see a link next to each contestant's name that says "Remove"